 Artificial Intelligence

-Artificial intelligence (AI) language models, such as ChatGPT, may NOT be used for any assignment in Hubbard School courses.
-If you are in doubt as to whether you are using AI language models appropriately in this course, the School encourages you to discuss your situation with your instructor.
-Examples of citing AI language models are available at: libguides.umn.edu/chatgpt.You are responsible for fact checking statements composed by AI language models.
+Artificial intelligence (AI) language models, such as ChatGPT, may be used for [assignment types A, B & C] with appropriate citation, but not for [assignment types D, E & F].
+If you are in doubt as to whether you are using AI language models appropriately in this course, I encourage you to discuss your situation with me.
+Examples of citing AI language models are available at: libguides.umn.edu/chatgpt [or provide an alternative reference appropriate for your class].
+You are responsible for fact checking statements composed by AI language models.

 + Submitting all or any part of an assignment statement to an online learning support platform;

-+ Incorporating any part of an AI generated response in an assignment;
++ Incorporating any part of an AI-generated response in an assignment;

 + Using AI to brainstorm, formulate arguments, or template ideas for assignments;